Young apple trees can grow narrow and erect or open and spreading. At maturity, the apple tree will be spreading.

 Evenly remove past years’ growth working to allow sunlight access into the center of the tree from the top.
 In essence, you are shaping the tree to an open vase form.
 Be careful not to remove established fruit spurs or small laterals developing into fruiting spurs.

-Water sprouts–new green whips which grows vertical to branches–should be cut away regularly.
+Water sprouts–new green whips which grow vertical to branches–should be cut away regularly.
 Water sprouts are unlikely to develop into fruiting wood.

 Suckers are rapid new growth from below the ground.
 Remove suckers as they appear.
 Dig down and cut suckers at their base close to the root or trunk.